**Contains Affiliate Links**

-I’m looking forward to seeing the Fête de la Transhumance (herding of thousands of sheep up into the mountains) and the Féeries du Pont (sound and light show at the Pont du Gard).
-I’ll keep you posted on how successful I was at seeing both.
+I’m looking forward to seeing the I DID get to see the Fête de la Transhumance (herding of thousands of sheep up into the mountains) and the Féeries du Pont (sound and light show at the Pont du Gard) and both were outstanding!

 Be sure to check out my Posts on A Map to see if a particular region or town interests you.
 There might be somewhere new for you to check out.

 The Road Trip In Two Regions